Flixotide

 Why do I need to rinse my mouth after using Flixotide?

-Is Flixotide safe to use during pregnancy?
+Is Flixotide safe during pregnancy?

 Dr. Ross Elledge